davidarchanjo/spring-certified-developer-study-guide/README.md

 ### @MockBean vs @Mock
 - For any test that doesn’t need any dependencies from the Spring Boot container (application context), @Mock should be used as it is fast and favours the isolation of the tested component;
 - If a test relies on the Spring Boot container (application context) and it's also needed to add or mock one of the container beans, @MockBean should be used;
-- As a rule of thumb, @Mock should be used in testing services, i.e. business logic, and @MockBean should be used in testing controllers whereby the services called in the controllers need mocking.
+- As a rule of thumb, @Mock should be used when testing services components where business logic are implemented, and @MockBean should be used when doing sliced context testing like on the controller (@@WebMvcTest) or repository (@DataJpaTest) layer, or when running backed Spring context tests (@SpringBootTest).
 </br></br>